Navigation skipped

 How does our critical illness insurance work?

 Critical illness insurance is a unique type of insurance that will pay a lump sum should the insured survive a covered critical illness.
-Once the insured has satisfied a specific period of time, sometimes known as a Survival Period, the funds are paid directly to the insured to assist in the recovery and added expenses associated with that particular condition.
+Once the insured has satisfied a specific time period, sometimes known as a Survival Period, the funds are paid directly to the insured to assist in the recovery and added expenses associated with that condition.
 There are many factors to consider when choosing a critical illness plan, so it’s important to understand how your plan works, and which factors can have an impact on your policy and its values.

 For more information, please see our full list of 25 covered conditions.